fieldtrip/website/development/project/femfuns.md

 {% include image src="/assets/img/development/project/femfuns/3surf_elecs.png" width="500" %}

 The steps where the sourcemodel and leadfield is created is omitted here, since it consists of exactly the same steps as the 2-sphere example.
-The test script with the complete code can be found here: [test_headmodel_realistic_electrodes.m](test_headmodel_realistic_electrodes.m)
+The test script with the complete code is named `test_headmodel_realistic_electrodes.m`.

 After running the code, an example of the potential distribution on the brain looks like (visualized using https://www.paraview.org/):